infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

        inspectedBy: inspectionVpc
 ```

-Moving forward from networking to application was going to be a little tricky because considering this networking setup using CDK, we have to be sure that we maintain the consistency across networking and application code for infrastructure.
+Moving forward from networking to application was going to be a little tricky because, considering this networking setup using CDK, we have to be sure that we maintain the consistency across networking and application code for infrastructure.

 So we had two options: either edit the same code to add another support for the application or create a new CDK project that will only care about the application, considering the networking part is already set up.

-We chose to go with the 2nd approach because
+We chose to go with the second approach because

-1. Change in application-related configuration will be more aggressive than networking.
+1. Changes in application-related configuration will be more aggressive than networking.
 2. To make application configuration manipulated by developers, we have to keep the unusual data, according to developers, as little as possible in the same place.
 3. Changes in networking configuration can impact the entire ecosystem, and hence maintenance of that should only come under specific teams like SRE/DevOps and should not be available to manipulate so easily by any member of the organization.
-4. By keeping application IaC separate, it also helps in automating the CI/CD, which is also another topic we can discuss in a further blog.
+4. By keeping application IAC separate, it also helps in automating the CI/CD, which is also another topic we can discuss in a further blog.

-## IaC of Application
+## IAC of Application

 The basic idea of writing AWS CDK code is to bundle the unit of deployment into the same stack.
 CDK Stack represents a single CloudFormation stack, which is a collection of resources that are deployed together.
 So here, I have created the stack with a collection of resources that are going to be deployed together and are linked.